Home › Forums › Everything Else › What they never tell you about marriage…..

-This topic contains 7 replies, has 5 voices, and was last updated by Anonymous 10 years, 3 months ago.
+- This topic has 1 reply, 5 voices, and was last updated 19 years, 2 months ago by About Catholics Team.

 if you caught on from some previous posts, I am to mother-of-the bride, (Berrycat/aka Steph) and we can’t wait for Jon to join our family.

 Since my biggest worry is overwith, I found a dress for me! and here I thought most mother-of-the-bride dresses in my large size looked like polyester tents with a bazillion sequins.
 Not mine however it is beautiful because Steph picked it out. ” title=”Very Happy” />

 Ahem! on to the post, I was trying to think of something we could do on the website for Jon and Steph’s approaching wedding.
 Somehow I could see too many tuna-casserole recipes along side of favorite scriptures.

 The scripture thing is good, but here’s my thought; how about relating to them any kind of practical advice that they just could not pick anywhere but here from all the wonderful web visitors ” title=”Cool” />